WooshiiDev/DebugViewer/README.md

 [UnityPackage](https://github.com/WooshiiDev/DebugViewer/raw/main/Assets/DebugViewer.unitypackage) | [Zip Download](https://github.com/WooshiiDev/DebugViewer/archive/main.zip)

 ### Summary
-Debug Viewer is an extremely lightweight built into the unity game window to remove overuse of the console and to allow for easier visualization of variables directly.
+Debug Viewer is an extremely lightweight variable viewer, built into the unity game window to remove overuse of the console and to allow for easier visualization of variables directly.

 This is achieved by catergorizing all data shown, with a toggle to show and hide, keeping it clean, easy and simple.